4 Day AI and Data Literacy course (primary teachers and senior leaders)

 Topics covered will include:

-• Exploring how data is used to solve real life problems.
-From election dashboards in the newspaper, to the smart meters in your cupboard, to the Fitbit in your pocket: data displays are everywhere.
+- Exploring how data is used to solve real life problems.
+From election dashboards in the newspaper, to the smart meters in your cupboard, to the Fitbit in your pocket: data is everywhere.
 We’ll consider how data be used ethically to make decisions and improve our lives.

-• The data problem solving cycle.
-We’ll learn about the Problem Plan Data Analysis Conclusion (PPDAC) cycle for data problem solving, and how you can teach this process to your learners in real life projects, both with and without technology.
+- The data problem solving cycle.
+We’ll learn about the PPDAC (Problem, Plan, Data, Analysis, Conclusion) cycle for data problem solving, and how you can teach this process to your learners through real life projects, both with and without technology.

 How to apply?